nkiiskin/lolfs/README.md

-  How to compile and link a lolfs enabled program:
+  HOW TO compile and link a lolfs enabled program:

-  gcc program.c -o program -llolfs
+  gcc program.c -o program -L/path/to/liblolfs -llolfs

-  (You may need to include compiler option -L/path/to/librarydir if the linker does not find lolfs library)
+  Usually '/path/to/liblolfs' is /usr/local/lib or /usr/local/lib64
+  depending on how you configured the installation.

 Questions, Bug reports, etc..